Llangybi – Tregrug Castle

 Current state

 Tregrug is probably the largest of the currently forgotten and neglected castles in Wales.
 Until now, fragments of the western gatehouse, the southern tower of which is 5 meters high, fragments of the perimeter walls 1 to 5 meters high, and the relics of the keep have survived from the once magnificent building.
-The whole area is densely covered with vegetation and requires renovation works.
+The whole area is densely covered with vegetation and requires cleaning and renovation works.
 A few hundred meters to the east is the mound of the first Llangybi castle, situated just behind the Fisherman Cottage farm.

 show this monument on map